 For many companies, the biggest benefits of ITIL are its versatility and scalability: companies can take as little or as much as they’d like from ITIL, and they can also combine it with practices that follow other popular frameworks like:

 What is an ITIL certification?

-ITIL certifications demonstrate that the candidate is educated in ITSM best practices, utilizing processes, terminology, and methods that are common in modern IT.
-ITIL-certified professionals are in high demand, as they possess the skills to grow and transform the business.
+ITIL certifications demonstrate that you are educated in service management best practices, utilizing processes, terminology, and methods that are common in modern IT.
+ITIL-certified professionals are in high demand: they possess the skills to grow and transform the business.